Kidnapping in Nigeria: Analysis, Causes, Effects and Solutions

 Lack of trust

-In business, businessmen and women do not open up to people again because the person you want to open up to might be a spy being sent by group of kidnappers to come close and know the worth of your business to estimate the amount of ransom they will demand from you when kidnapped.
+In business, businessmen and women do not open up to people again because the person you want to open up to might be a spy being sent by a group of kidnappers to come close and know the worth of your business to estimate the amount of ransom they will demand from you when kidnapped.
 Men who are seeking for information from their good hearts are not given authentic feedback because of lack of trust in the society.

 What is fear?
 Fear according to Oxford English dictionary is an unpleasant emotion caused by the threat of danger, pain, or harm.
-Do we call the kidnapping in Federal Republic of Nigeria a threat or pain?
+Do we call the kidnapping in the Federal Republic of Nigeria a threat or pain?
 Kidnapping in Nigeria is a serious societal threat.
-The threat has made many Nigerian rich men to hide when they move on the road.
+The threat has made many Nigerian rich men hide when they move on the road.
 Some of them have decided not to move around in the day because of kidnappers.

 Some that are not yet wealthy enough are making plans on how to employ policemen to guard them whenever they move around.
 Notwithstanding the fact that some rich and politicians are being guarded by security men, many of them still have fear in themselves.

-Solutions to Kidnapping in Nigeria
+Solutions to kidnapping in Nigeria

 This subheading would have been better titled “possible solutions to kidnapping in Nigeria”.
-In this subheading, we will be dealing on the possible ways through which kidnapping in Nigeria can be reduced.
+In this subheading, we will be dealing with the possible ways through which kidnapping in Nigeria can be reduced.
 Among the possible solutions are:

-- Amendment of state and federal Law;
+- Amendment of state and federal Laws;

 - Employment generation; and